SoftFever/OrcaSlicer/README.markdown

         --layer-gcode       Load layer-change G-code from the supplied file (default: nothing).
         --support-material  Generate support material for overhangs
-        --randomize-start   Randomize starting point across layers (default: yes)
+        --randomize-start   Randomize starting point across layers (default: yes) --complete-objects  When printing multiple objects and/or copies, complete each one before starting the next one; watch out for extruder collisions (default: no)

        Retraction options:
         --retract-length    Length of retraction in mm when pausing extrusion